ooni/probe-cli/docs/design/dd-003-step-by-step.md

 now](https://github.com/ooni/probe-cli/blob/2502a237fb5e2dd3dc4e0db23dd19eabb292f6a1/internal/engine/netx/resolver.go#L13)).
 But
 we are not here to compliment ourselves on our now-prettier code, rather we want to analyze what makes our code more obscure and less scalable than it could be.
+Note that we mean scalable in terms of _developer time_: we feel we could move faster if we changed the current approach, because it needs too much effort to support data collection.

 I would argue that the central issue of this code is that it's declaring it will take the burden of constructing the Resolver